and the Lido, and Chioggia. And Torcello.

-Chioggia's a little Venice, with its own canals, but as part of the sea-level rise precautions against US-led global warming, the canals connecting directly to the Adriatic Sea seem to be being either blocked off entirely or fitted with some kind of floodgates.
+Chioggia's a little Venice, with its own canals, but as part of the sea-level rise precautions against US-led global warming, the canals connecting directly to the Adriatic Sea are to be fitted with some kind of floodgates.

 Chioggia's beautiful main street all the way across the island